yt-dlp/yt-dlp/README.md

                                      path to the binary or its containing directory
     --exec CMD                       Execute a command on the file after downloading and post-processing.
-Similar
+Same
-                                     syntax to the output template can be used to pass any field as arguments to the command.
+                                     syntax as the output template can be used to pass any field as arguments to the command.
 An additional field "filepath"
                                      that contains the final path of the downloaded file is also available.
 If no fields are passed, %(filepath)q is appended
-                                     to the end of the command
+                                     to the end of the command.
+This option can be used multiple times
+    --no-exec                        Remove any previously defined --exec
     --exec-before-download CMD       Execute a command before the actual download.
-The syntax is the same as --exec but "filepath" is not available
+The syntax is the same as --exec but "filepath" is not available.
+This
+                                     option can be used multiple times
+    --no-exec-before-download        Remove any previously defined
+                                     --exec-before-download
     --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|vtt|ass|lrc)
                                      (Alias: --convert-subtitles)